PeterBoxXu/Cambridge-IGCSE-ComputerScience-Pre-release-June-2019/README.md

 # Cambridge IGCSE ComputerScience Pre-release June 2019
 A code that provides a solution to the pre-release material for the Cambridge IG Computer Science Examination in June 2019.
+Feel free to amend it for learning purposes only!